Guillaume-Gabriel Nivers: Life

 Nivers was born into a prosperous Parisian family: his father was a fermier générale (tax collector) for the bishop.
-Nothing is known of his early years or his musical training except that he may have received a degree from the University of Paris.
-In the early 1650s Nivers became organist of Saint-Sulpice, a post he would retain until 1702.
+Little is known of his early years or his musical training; only that he may have received a degree from the University of Paris.
+In the early 1650s, Nivers became organist of Saint-Sulpice, a post he retained until 1702.
 In 1668 the composer married; he had one son.

-Nivers's subsequent career was quite illustrious.
-On 19 June 1678 he was chosen as one of the four organists of the Chapelle Royale—an ensemble of musicians who performed sacred music for the king.
-The other three organists were Nicolas Lebègue, Jacques Thomelin and Jean-Baptiste Buterne.
-Nivers only resigned late in life, in 1708, and was succeeded by Louis Marchand.
-This prestigious post was followed by another in 1681, when the composer succeeded Henri Dumont as master of music to the queen.
+Nivers's subsequent career was illustrious.
+On 19 June 1678 he was appointed one of the four organists of the Chapelle Royale—an ensemble who performed sacred music for Louis XIV, the others being Nicolas Lebègue, Jacques Thomelin and Jean-Baptiste Buterne.
+Nivers resigned late in life, in 1708, and was succeeded by Louis Marchand.
+This prestigious appointment was followed by another in 1681, when he succeeded Henri Dumont as master of music to the queen, Maria Theresa of Spain.
 Finally, in 1686 Nivers was in charge of the music at the Maison Royale de Saint-Louis in Saint-Cyr-l'École—a convent school for young ladies who were poor but of noble birth.
 Nivers apparently had difficulties with the founder of the school, Madame de Maintenon, but retained the post until his death.
-His colleagues at St Cyr were Jean-Baptiste Moreau, who worked there since the school's inception, and possibly Louis-Nicolas Clérambault, who may have helped Nivers from about 1710 until the latter's death in 1714.
+His colleagues at St Cyr were Jean-Baptiste Moreau, who had worked there since the school's inception, and possibly Louis-Nicolas Clérambault, who may have helped Nivers from about 1710 until the latter's death in 1714.
 Clérambault succeeded Nivers both at St Sulpice and St Cyr.

 During his lifetime, Nivers was highly regarded not only as organist and composer but also as a music theorist.
 His treatise on composition (Traité de la composition de musique, 1667) was well known outside France and endured into the 18th century.
-His work in the field of Gregorian chant resulted in influential editions of liturgical music (including an edition of Missa cunctipotens genitor Deus, which most French organ composers used as a model for their mass settings) and helped the Catholic Counter Reformation.
+His work in the field of Gregorian chant resulted in influential editions of liturgical music (including an edition of Missa cunctipotens genitor Deus, which most French organ composers used as a model for their mass settings) and helped the Catholic Counter-Reformation.